brokenalarms/hey-proton/README.md

 }
 ```

-### 'fileinto' application order
+### 'fileinto' UI order is simply alphabetical.

-After driving myself crazy trying to figure out how new labels were applied, and why it didn't seem deterministic, I realized it just displays them in alphabetical order 😂
+Maybe obvious, but after driving myself crazy trying to figure out how new labels were applied, and why it didn't seem deterministic that the applied order corresponded to UI order, I realized that the UI just displays them in alphabetical order. 😂